poseidon-framework/poseidon-schema/README.md

     - The package `description` changes in the `POSEIDON.yml` file.
     - The `CHANGELOG.md` file is modified with additional information on previous entries.

-When the `packageVersion` is changed, then the `lastModified` date MUST be updated and an entry to the `CHANGELOG.md` file SHOULD be added.
+When the `packageVersion` is changed, then the `lastModified` date MUST be updated and an entry to the `CHANGELOG.md` file SHOULD be added summarising the changes made.

 Packages SHOULD start at `packageVersion` `0.1.0`.